cjsteel/presentation-reveal-md-demo/slides.md

 reveal-md allows you to leverage many of the features of reveal.js while maintaining a separation of content, code and style.

-* Easy to focus on content.
+* Focus on content.
-* Create new content quickly.
-* Maintain consistent styles across the presentation.
+* Maintain consistent styles.
 * Separation is voluntary.

 Note: Maintaining separate code, style and content can be annoying for coders.